multiversx/mx-docs/docs/developers/developer-reference/sc-build-reference.md

     "docs": [
       "The external view init prepares a contract that looks in another contract's storage.", "It takes a single argument, the other contract's address", "You won't find this constructors' definition in the contract, it gets injected automatically by the framework.
-See `elrond_wasm::external_view_contract`."
+See `multiversx_sc::external_view_contract`."
     ],
     "inputs": [
       {